BlacK2589/en-for-designers/year-review/yeard-review.md

 Nothing.
 You are one of the best teachers I have ever experienced.
 Especially having an English teacher from the US is pretty cool.
 And I believe that if children in high school or primary school have this opportunity, it will often give them more than normal teaching.

 ### 10. What advice would you give to students going into this subject next year? ⚫️

+Especially let them enjoy it and create other great projects with you.
+And, of course, Justin must enjoy it.